-- A 2021 study determined that 44% of plastic debris in rivers and oceans, and on shorelines, was composed of bags, bottles, and items associated with takeout meals.
+- A 2021 study determined that 44% of plastic debris in rivers, oceans, and shorelines was composed of bags, bottles, and items associated with takeout meals.

-- Only 9% of all plastic waste ever produced has been recycled, 12% has been incinerated and the remaining 79% ended up in landfills, dumps, or in the natural environment.
+- Only 9% of all plastic waste ever produced has been recycled, 12% has been incinerated, and the remaining 79% ended up in landfills, dumps, or the natural environment.

 - Nearly 7,000 species of marine wildlife have been affected by plastic pollution.

 - One million plastic drinking bottles are purchased every minute.

 - Five trillion single-use plastic bags are used worldwide every year.

 - Half of all produced plastic is specifically designed to be used only once and then thrown away.

 The Impact of Plastic Pollution on the Ocean